newnes/Comparative-Pivot-Point-Models/README.md

 ### Abstract Propietary Model:

---- "Jump Inside the Fractal Spread" Model (JiFS) ---
+--- "Jump Into the Fractal Dispersion" Model (JIFD) ---

 The spread in the prices of financial assets has long been a widely observed and studied phenomenon.
-However, the "Jump Inside the Fractal Spread" (JiFS) model offers a unique perspective by suggesting an inherent fractal nature within this spread.
+However, the "Jump Into the Fractal Dispersion" (JIFD) model offers a unique perspective by suggesting an inherent fractal nature within this dispersion.

-Central Thesis of the JiFS Model: Movements and fluctuations in the prices of financial assets exhibit patterns that repeat across different time scales, implying an underlying fractal structure in their spread.
+Central Thesis of the JIFD Model: Movements and fluctuations in the prices of financial assets exhibit patterns that repeat across different time scales, implying an underlying fractal structure in their spread.

-Standard Deviation as Fractal Spread: JiFS introduces a prediction of daily or intraday standard deviation.
+Standard Deviation as Fractal Dispersion: JIFD introduces a prediction of daily or intraday standard deviation.
 Yet, rather than being merely a measure of spread, the predicted standard deviation becomes the cornerstone for constructing what the model terms as "fractal dispersion ranges."

 These ranges indicate the probable areas within which the asset's price is expected to fluctuate or the zones the price will breach, subsequently entering a new fractal self-similarity of dispersion.

-Starting from a daily or intraday standard deviation prediction, JiFS uses the day's maximum and minimum price to initiate the construction of bidirectional dispersion ranges.
+Starting from a daily or intraday standard deviation prediction, JIFD uses the day's maximum and minimum price to initiate the construction of bidirectional dispersion ranges.
 These ranges act as supports and resistances, denoting areas within which price fluctuation is anticipated.

 As new data emerges, these ranges are dynamically recalculated to accommodate the ever-changing market conditions.

 The significance of this process hinges on the prediction method employed to compute the standard deviation.
-In JiFS, a specialized proprietary model is leveraged to predict the standard deviation, infusing unique value and precision to the model.
+In JIFD, a specialized proprietary model is leveraged to predict the standard deviation, infusing unique value and precision to the model.

 ## Conclusion

-> Conclusion: The "Jump Inside the Fractal Spread" model proposes a novel approach to understand and analyze the spread in financial markets.
-By identifying and leveraging the fractal nature of the spread, JiFS offers an analytical tool that can deliver unparalleled insights into the behavior of financial assets.
+> Conclusion: The "Jump Into the Fractal Dispersion" model proposes a novel approach to understand and analyze the spread in financial markets.
+By identifying and leveraging the fractal nature of the spread, JIFD offers an analytical tool that can deliver unparalleled insights into the behavior of financial assets.

 ## Contact Me: